-Although there is controversy about using antibiotics in the first phase of leptospirosis, antibiotics are recommended for treatment (penicillin G, ampicillin [Omnipen, Polycillin, Principen], amoxicillin [Amoxil, Dispermox (Discontinued), Trimox, Moxatag, Larotid], or erythromycin [E-Mycin, Eryc, Ery-Tab, PCE, Pediazole, Ilosone]) in patients with phase two or more severe symptoms.
+Although there is controversy about using antibiotics in the first phase of leptospirosis, antibiotics (penicillin G, ampicillin [Omnipen, Polycillin, Principen], amoxicillin [Amoxil, Trimox, Moxatag, Larotid], or erythromycin [E-Mycin, Eryc, Ery-Tab, PCE, Pediazole, Ilosone]) are recommended for treatment of patients with phase two or more severe symptoms.
 Some patients may require IV antibiotics and supportive hospital care.

-For those clinicians who choose to treat phase-one patients, the choice of antibiotics includes the above; many choose to treat with doxycycline, however.
+For those clinicians who choose to treat phase-one patients, the choice of antibiotics includes the above; however many choose to treat with doxycycline.

 What is the prognosis of leptospirosis?

 Overall, the prognosis of leptospirosis is good; many become infected and spontaneously recover without treatment.
-However, the prognosis decreases as the symptoms increase; people with Weil's disease may have a prognosis ranging from good to poor, depending on their response to treatments.
+However, the prognosis worsens as the symptoms increase; people with Weil's disease may have a prognosis ranging from good to poor, depending on their response to treatment.
 Pregnant women who become infected have a high rate of fetal mortality, especially if they acquire the disease early in pregnancy.